-Hence, it’s a pilgrimage destination.
-In fact, the 13th century Basilica of St. Francis of Assisi is one of Italy’s best known churches and a landmark UNESCO site.
+Located in Umbria, Assisi was the home and final resting place of St. Francis. and is a pilgrimage destination.
+The 13th century Basilica of St. Francis of Assisi is one of Italy’s best known churches and a landmark UNESCO site.

 There are two parts to the church — the lower church (for pilgrims) and the upper church (for clergy).
 The frescos in the lower church mark the pivotal transition in art history from the Gothic period to the early Renaissance era.